 This legal relationship will exist as a backup form of security if the gay or lesbian couple decides to travel to a state that does not recognize the parental rights of a same-sex married couple.
 It protects their rights as parents and better safeguards both the parents and the kids from unnecessary legal hurdles they might experience otherwise.

 If a same-sex relationship ends without certain protections in place, the outcome of custody and visitation decisions is less predictable.
 The two parties should try hard to resolve their differences before taking their dispute to the courts.

 The outcomes of custody battles between same-sex partners vary greatly.
 There is no guarantee that it will turn out the way either person expects or wants.

 The Gay and Lesbian Advocates and Defenders website offers guides to help create parenting agreements.
 These agreements can assist in family law cases like this.
 This guide offers ten standards that should be kept in mind when dealing with families that are not bound together in the typical legal fashion.

 There are groups for gay parents in many large cities around the country.
 These groups give advice to LGBTQ couples looking to raise children.
 If you can't find any in your area, you can visit the Queer Resources Directory.
 The following sites can also provide same-sex parents and LGBTQ families with helpful information:

 Need Help With Lesbian and Gay Adoption Laws?
 Call an Attorney

-As you can see, the laws related to gay and lesbian adoption can be complicated and vary by state, despite legal gains in some areas.
-Before you make any decisions, it's important to understand these laws as well as what options are available to you.
-Consider speaking with an experienced adoption law attorney in your area who can explain your rights and walk you through the process.
+As you can see, the laws related to gay and lesbian adoption can be complicated and can vary by state, despite legal gains in some areas.
+Whether you're bisexual, transgender, gay, or lesbian, you may have legal roadblocks to adoption.
+Before making any decisions, it's important to understand these laws as well as what options are available for LGBTQ+ adoption.
+You want the best outcome for you, your co-parent, and your adopted children.